Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-E6LzyY6oxQo.md

 ### Transcript

-> we hope so how are you i am i'm good i'm like tired physically tired because i've been hiking a lot, since last time i was i i was out like, last week i had a few days off so i was out hiking a bunch of hours and then like on friday my body was just like please stop, and and i had to like recoup during the whole weekend my god my body was like oh sore but it was good it felt good i'm still kind of recovering from that
+> we hope so how are you I am I'm good I'm like tired physically tired because I've been hiking a lot, since last time I was- I was out like, last week I had a few days off so I was out hiking a bunch of hours and then like on friday my body was just like please stop, and and I had to like recoup during the whole weekend my god my body was like oh sore but it was good it felt good I'm still kind of recovering from that